ahmdkhalil/NLP-Classification-with-Twitter/index.md

 ### Introduction

 Mental issue has been a big topic in the recent years and has burst even more after the recent covid pandemic with the closing of borders, lockdown situation and what not.
 This project is part of NLP projects and using classification algorithms to predict the twitters to the correct account holder.
+And the twitter I chose are both whom I really admire especially in the areas of mental well being and self love.
 Before I go further let me breakdown the points of this article and we'll go through it one by one.

 Content:

 1. Twitter Scrapping
-2. Natural LAnguage Processing
+2. Natural Language Processing
 3. Classification Modelling

 ### 1. Twitter Scrapping

-Here is a funny story, while I was
+This is the one that took the most part of my the project.
+I used the twitter api

 ```markdown
 Syntax highlighted code block